 Among the most harmful and notorious parasites are called strongyles, both small and large species.
 They are more commonly referred to as bloodworms or red worms.
 Heavy strongyle infestation causes anemia, unthriftiness, colic, weight loss, and poor hair coat, and the like.
-Large strongyles can do great damage to the GI tract but in recent years, veterinary science discovered that small strongyles can be just as destructive.
-At present, there are more than 40 species of small strongyles recorded and their sole purpose, apart from sucking out blood from your horse, is to pester your horse, and of course, you.
+Large strongyles can do great damage to the GI tract.
+However, in recent years, veterinary science have discovered that small strongyles can be just as destructive.
+At present, there are more than 40 species of small strongyles recorded.

 During certain stages of strongyle larvae, they reside and travel through the small intestinal lining.
 They are microscopic and pretty harmless during that stage.
 The seasons, particularly early spring and late autumn, can have an influence on the life cycle of strongyles.
 In mid to late fall, before the first frost, small strongyle larvae may feel that cold months are fast approaching.
 In cold months, their chance of survival is greatly inhibited when they are outside of their equine host.
 They may ‘realize’ that it’s time to get out and begin another lifecycle before winter comes and kill them off.

 At that point, the larvae of migrating small strongyle break out from the intestinal tract with nothing to stop them.
 They crawl within the gut of your horse, causing the mucosal wall to have minor bleeding and painful irritation, subsequently, wreaking havoc.
 Keep in mind that we are not simply talking about a couple strongyle larvae, but thousands, and they break out all at once.
-Although colicky episodes can be caused by different factors, strongyle larvae migration is one major cause especially during fall.
-In spring, small strongyle larvae (now encysted) break out to continue the lifecycle.
+Although colicky episodes can be caused by different factors, strongyle larvae migration is one major cause.
+This happens especially during fall, when small strongyle larvae (now encysted) break out to continue the lifecycle.

 So what can you do to protect your horse from these migrating parasites?
 The most effective treatment you can give is fenbendazole for horses, AbFen™.
 A double dose of this compound, which is to be given for 5 consecutive days, can target encysted strongyle larvae before they can have the chance to migrate and begin another lifecycle.
 Purge deworming with AbFen™ should be done at least once in a year, most preferably in early spring or early fall.
 Better results can even be achieved if done twice each year.